Serbia–NATO relations: 1992–2006: Yugoslav Wars, NATO bombing, non-alignment

-2006–2011: Entry into the Partnership for Peace
+2006–2011: Partnership for Peace

 Serbia joined the Partnership for Peace programme during the 2006 Riga Summit.
 While this programme is sometimes the first step towards full NATO membership, it was uncertain whether Serbia perceives it as signaling an intent to join the alliance.
-However, the West's broad recognition of Kosovo's contested declaration of independence in January 2008, while it was a protectorate of the United Nations with security support from NATO, further strained relations between Serbia and NATO.
+However, the West's broad recognition of Kosovo's contested declaration of independence in February 2008, while it was a protectorate of the United Nations with security support from NATO, further strained relations between Serbia and NATO.

 Although current Serbian priorities do not include NATO membership, the Alliance offered Serbia an invitation to enter the intensified dialogue programme in 2008 whenever the country was ready.
 On 1 October 2008, Serbian Defence Minister Dragan Šutanovac signed the Information Exchange Agreement with the NATO, one of the prerequisites for fuller membership in the Partnership for Peace programme.

 2011–2022: Individual Partnership Action Plan

 In April 2011 Serbia's request for an Individual Partnership Action Plan was approved by NATO, and Serbia submitted a draft IPAP in May 2013.
 The agreement was finalized on 15 January 2015.
 It regularly participates in its military maneuvers, and hosted a joint civil protection exercise with NATO in 2018.